EricLBuehler/mistral.rs/README.md

     If Rust is installed and the Huggingface token is set, then one may build mistral.rs by executing the build command.
     `cargo build --release`.
-The build process will output a binary `misralrs` at `./target/release/mistralrs`.
+The build process will output a binary `misralrs-server` at `./target/release/mistralrs-server`.
 ## Building for GPU, Metal or enabling other features
 Rust uses a feature flag system during build to implement compile-time build options.
 As such, the following is a list of features which may be specified using the `--features` command.